Relocation Planning Request for Proposal/Tender

 A Different Approach to RFP Toolkits

-To simplify one of the most time-consuming aspects of the relocation process, SIRVA has developed a uniquely interactive RFP Toolkit.
+To simplify one of the most time-consuming aspects of the relocation process, Sirva has developed a unique interactive RFP Toolkit.
 The RFP Toolkit provides buyers with a fast, easy path to achieving objective results.

 - Determine the key objectives the company is trying to achieve